dotnet/standard/README.md

 ## How to Engage, Contribute and Provide Feedback

-You also encouraged to start a discussion by filing an issue.
+You are also encouraged to start a discussion by filing an issue.

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our